pjsinsures/pjsinsures/README.md

 ***Recent updates for this little project 8/5-8/7***
 I have, since starting this for sitemaps, also added an images folder.
 About 12 of the main images for the _images sitemap.
 Of that, 6 also point to the _video sitemap.
 I also added 3 images such as a main banner on most of my pages and 2 other larger images that appear on 2-3 pages.
 I don't think this will cause a lot of bandwidth, savemorewith.pjsinsures.com is lower in traffic (about 100 hits per day for the last 2 months).
 Was hoping that using this as a pseudo CDN it may help my page speed a little.
 Also, went through and pointed all of these images on the website to here on github.

+***Update 8/18/25...priorities change but still have a need.***
+So... going through everything and now moving adding Hubspot as my CRM and additional Blog site.
+Completed 6 certifications and wrapping up a few more.
+Working on developing and learning a tech stack to boost and grow the insurance side.
+So far this is what is in the process of getting set up in addition to G work place & Hubspot:
+> ClickUp-for project management, page creation and ai tools

+> Buffer-for the 3 free soc media accts to create and schedule

+> Metricool-for the 5 smaller soc media accts to create and schedule

+> Canva-been using the free version for years and will continue for graphic/video creation

+> Also starting with the Google developer program to get more into understanding and working with ai

+Hope to use this repo now for the content creation side and any work being done with the dev program.
+I saw in your mktplace there is a code review agent...probably would be using??
+Any feedback helpful...Thanks